zephyrproject-rtos/zephyr/doc/connectivity/networking/api/mqtt.rst

 Note, that TLS credentials referenced by the ``m_sec_tags`` array must be registered in the system first.
 For more information on how to do that, refer to :ref:`secure sockets documentation <secure_sockets_interface>`.

+Finally, ``set_native_tls`` can be optionally set to enable native TLS support instead of offloading TLS operations to the modem.

 An example of how to use TLS with MQTT is also present in :zephyr:code-sample:`mqtt-publisher` sample application.